antoinepln/BTC_forecasting/README.md

 As mentioned above we will test the model for time depths 5,10,20,50.
 However, these are not the only parameters that we will vary.
 We are going to test our models according to different training and test periods.

-We will test our models for 12 quarters, from November 2017 to .........
+We will test our models for 12 quarters, from November 2017 to November 2018.

 For each quarter the model applied will be trained either over the last 2 years or the last 3 years.